• Free Shipping on all orders over $49 • $5.99 Flat Rate Shipping on orders under $49.

 1. Protein Skimmers (for saltwater tanks)

-Protein skimmers are not always listed as a method of mechanical filtration (perhaps because they work very differently than canister and power filters), but it is the best form of mechanical filtration for any saltwater reef or fish only tank.
-Protein skimming is a process analogous to the production of sea foam.
-The motion created inside the skimmer injects air bubbles into the aquarium water, creating a meringuelike foam on which organic molecules collect at the air-water interfaces of the bubbles.
-This foam is captured in the collection cup and disposed of.
-It is the only method that actually removes dissolved organic compounds from the tank before they break down into toxic ammonia and nitrite compounds.
+Protein skimmers are not always listed as a method of mechanical filtration, but they are the best form of mechanical filtration for any saltwater reef or fish-only tank.
+The motion generated within the skimmer injects air bubbles into the aquarium water, forming a foam on which organic molecules collect.
+This foam is captured in the collection cup and disposed of before it breaks down into toxic ammonia and nitrite.

 Other